The Coromandel Peninsula, New Zealand

-The Coromandel Peninsula is a great respite for folks who may feel overwhelmed by all the activities around New Zealand, and want a few “down” days for rejuvenation.
-We’ve found the Coromandel Peninsula to be especially conducive to families wanting relaxed bonding time.
+The Coromandel Peninsula is an excellent respite for folks who may feel overwhelmed by all the activities around New Zealand and want a few “down” days for rejuvenation.
+We’ve found the Coromandel Peninsula especially conducive to families wanting relaxed bonding time.

-There are so many little hideaways and secret places to lose yourself in the Coromandel Peninsula, you could easily spend weeks here.
-However, for most international travelers, we think 4-6 nights is ideal.
+There are so many little hideaways and secret places to lose yourself in the Coromandel Peninsula; you could easily spend weeks here.
+However, we think 4-6 nights is ideal for most international travelers.

 What to See and Do on the Coromandel Peninsula:

 The best activities on the Coromandel Peninsula are outdoors and inexpensive, requiring only a small sense of adventure.
 Or of course, any of these locations can be accessed with the safety and security of a guide if that makes you more comfortable.

 Whether you love golden beaches or towering trees, there is plenty to enjoy here.
 Consider your accommodations to be a “home base” and use each day to go driving to a different area of the peninsula.

 - Hot Water Beach — East Coast.
 For two hours on either side of low tide, you can rent a shovel and dig into the sand to create your own geothermally-heated hot pool.